rust-lang/reference/src/expressions.md

 * Built in [negation](#negation-operators), [arithmetic,
   logical](#arithmetic-and-logical-binary-operators),
   [comparison](#comparison-operators) or [lazy
-  boolean](#lazy-boolean-operators) operatators used on integer and floating point types, `bool` and `char`.
+  boolean](#lazy-boolean-operators) operators used on integer and floating point types, `bool` and `char`.
 * Shared [borrow expressions](#borrow-operators).
 * The [dereference operator](#dereference-operator), but not to circumvent the